 Historic Norcross Is Wonderful, But Catastrophic Injuries Aren’t

 Founded in 1869 by an Atlanta entrepreneur, Norcross was formed to take advantage of the incoming Richmond Danville railroad.
-As the first stop north of Atlanta proper, Norcross was destined to become the perfect place for people to live near the city — or to set up shop in a growing economic zone.
+As the first stop north of Atlanta proper, Norcross was destined to become the perfect place for people to live near the city, or to set up shop in a growing economic zone.

 Over the decades, Norcross grew into a picturesque town dotted by Victorian homes and beloved local businesses.
 That legacy can be seen in the still-standing homes lining North Peachtree Street.
 It also inspired a new generation of diverse entrepreneurs who have opened businesses in the quaint Historic Norcross shopping and dining district.
-From the delicious food you can find at Mojito’s and Dominick’s, to one-of-a-kind shops like Carolee’s and Taste of Britain, Norcross is a unique place that offers a wholly unique experience to visitors and residents alike.
+From the delicious food you can find at Mojito’s and Dominick’s, to one-of-a-kind shops like Carolee’s and Taste of Britain, Norcross is a distinctive place that offers a wholly different experience to visitors and residents alike.

 While Norcross is a beautiful city, it is not without its risks to locals.
 It is located along the busy corridors of Gwinnett County, which lists motor vehicle accidents as the number three cause of premature death overall, according to Georgia’s Online Analytical Statistical Information System (OASIS).
 There is also the risk of death or injury caused by a slip-and-fall accident, a defective product, negligent security, or other incidents.